GoTestTools/gotestfmt/README.md

 The **parser** takes the tokens from the tokenizer and interprets them, constructing logical units for test cases, packages, and package downloads.

 Finally, the **renderer** takes the two streams from the parser and renders them into human-readable text templates, which are then streamed out to the main application for writing.

+## Building

+If you wish to build `gotestfmt` for yourself you'll need at least Go 1.16.
+You can then build it by running `go build cmd/gotestfmt`.

 ## License